Instant Pot Pumpkin Applesauce is THEE recipe of all Instant Pot recipes you need to make in your home. No added sugar (you’re welcome)!

 Some people are resistant to this trendy kitchen gadget because it seems intimidating.
 And TRUST ME I felt the same way.
 When I bought it I was so hesitant to try to get to know it!

-JK.
-My point is, just give it a shot!
+I say just give it a shot!
 Maybe a second chance is what your Instant Pot needs!
-Let me guess, you tried using it once and hated it…and now it’s been shoved in the way back of a cupboard for 6 months?
+Let me guess, you tried using it once and hated it…and now it’s been shoved in the way back of your cupboard for 6 months?
 Let’s bust it back out and make this Pumpkin Applesauce!

 If you’re new to the Instant Pot, or even a veteran, this Pumpkin Applesauce is a great place to start.
 You wash, peel and cube the apples.
 Place them in the Instant Pot with a few other simple ingredients, and let them cook on manual for 5 minutes!